lwperrin/projet_web/README.md

 - [**annotate**](source/bacterial_genome_annotation/templates/bacterial_genome_annotation/annoter.html), where you can annotate a sequence.
 Page not functional for the moment.
 - [**addgenome**](source/bacterial_genome_annotation/templates/bacterial_genome_annotation/AddGenome.html) where you can upload a genome.
 Page not functional for the moment.
 - [**parser**](source/bacterial_genome_annotation/templates/bacterial_genome_annotation/Parser.html) where you can blast a sequence against the ncbi database.
 The blast is implemented but not the visualisation.
 - [**search**](source/bacterial_genome_annotation/templates/bacterial_genome_annotation/search.html) where you can look for a sequence from differents entries such as the genome, the gene, the description or a k-mer.
+You can click on any sequence to view the next page : sequence.
+- [**search/sequence&id=<seq.id>**](source/bacterial_genome_annotation/templates/bacterial_genome_annotation/sequence.html) where you find the annotations and informations about the sequence with seq.id as id, and you can click on *BLAST*, which will redirect you to *parser* with the blast of the sequence against the ncbi database.

 ### Site schema